Romani ite domum: Case of domus

 The exchange on the case of domus concludes:

 As a number of works on Latin note, the centurion was mistaken in accepting Brian's answer of the locative case, although the result was correct.
 The locative case indicates presence at or in a particular place, such as a city, town, or small island.
 The locative of domus, meaning a house or home, would be domi.
 But motion toward a place or thing was indicated using the accusative of motion towards, domum being the allative construction correctly used in the final formulation of the graffito.
 This confusion over the use of the locative case is an example of how even those well-educated in Latin occasionally err regarding grammatical details.

 Inspiration

 The sketch draws on Cleese's time as a teacher, between school and university.
 During this time he taught Latin and other subjects at a preparatory school, St. Peter's in Weston-super-Mare, mostly to children around ten years old.
-He recounts a time where he personally wrote out a word he had as a teacher misspelled, onto his blackboard a set number of times to demonstrate even-handedness, as an inspiration for the sketch.
+He recounts a time that he personally wrote out a word he had as a teacher misspelt, onto his blackboard a set number of times to demonstrate even-handedness, as an inspiration for the sketch.

 He has also expressed the view that the sketch must seem incomprehensible today, as its references to learning Latin grammar are no longer a common or normal experience, as they were for grammar school children of his generation.